Subsystem Symmetry Fractionalization and Foliated Field Theory: Introduction

 where $B_2$ is the two-form gauge field for the one-form symmetry, $A$ is the one-form gauge field for the conventional $U(1)$ global symmetry, and $\alpha\in\mathbb{R}/(2\pi\mathbb{Z})$ is a parameter of the embedding.
 This means that the line operator that transforms under the one-form symmetry with charge $q^{(1)}$ is attached to the Wilson surface $q^{(1)}\int_{\Sigma} B_2=\alpha q^{(1)}\int_{\Sigma} dA=\alpha q^{(1)}\int_{\partial\Sigma} A$, and the operator carries fractional charge $\alpha q^{(1)}$ of the conventional $U(1)$ symmetry.
 The aforementioned method also applies to fractionalization of higher symmetry such as in Ref.~\cite{Kapustin:2017jrc,Hsin:2019fhf}.
 More recently, there have been developments of higher representation theory for fractionalization of conventional global symmetries on line and surface operators, see {\it e.g.} Ref.~\cite{Bartsch:2023pzl,Bhardwaj:2023wzd}.

 In this work, we develop field theoretic methods to study the fractionalization of subsystem symmetry, {\it i.e.} symmetry that only acts on rigid lower-dimensional subsets of a lattice many-body system.
 Such fractionalization phenomena have recently been discovered in a variety of lattice models~\cite{Stephen:2020zxm,PhysRevB.106.085104} following earlier work on subsystem symmetry and topological order~\cite{Nussinov06102009,NUSSINOV2009977,raussendorf2018computationally,YouSSPT,DevakulSSPT,devakul2018fractal,song2018twisted,You2020Symmetric,Tantivasadakarn2019,Shirley2020twisted}.
 We focus on systems with fully mobile excitations, and subsystem symmetries that are derived from subgroups of one-form symmetries.
 Examples of such subsystem symmetries include operators supported on lines in two spatial dimensions and planes in three spatial dimensions.
 The fields that describe subsystem symmetry are foliated gauge fields~\cite{SlagleSMN,Slagle:2020ugk,Hsin:2021mjn}, which we briefly review in Appendix \ref{app:Foliated} (foliated field theories are also related to higher-rank tensor gauge theory, see {\it e.g.} Ref. \cite{Seiberg:2020cxy,Seiberg:2020bhn,Dubinkin:2020kxo,Ohmori:2022rzz} and the references therein).

-For instance, a subsystem one-form symmetry is described by a foliated two-form gauge field $B_2^k$, where $k$ labels the foliation, that satisfies the condition
+We use the following terminology throughout this work: a global symmetry, as characterized by a generator that commutes with the Hamiltonian, is called a {\it $q$-form} symmetry whenever the generator has support on a codimension-$q$ subspace in space~\cite{Gaiotto:2014kfa}.
+A symmetry is called a {\it subsystem} symmetry if the symmetry generator is not fully topological, i.e. the eigenvalue of the generator changes if we deform its support in general directions, even when it is away from other operators.
+These adjectives apply to global symmetries, and when a symmetry obeys the above two properties, we call it a {\it subsystem $q$-form} symmetry.